Sergeon/vue-components-game-of-life/README.md

 Made with [the Vue webpack template](https://github.com/vuejs-templates/webpack).

+Just check [the github page ](https://sergeon.github.io/vue-components-game-of-life/) with the game.
+So cool :-D!

 ## Disclaimer:

 Those kind of things should be made with canvas.
 This is just a project to explore [Vue](https://vuejs.org).